insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 ### Playing with output directory

 The output directory is `insujang.github.io/kubernetes-custom-controller-api/**client**`.
-Don't understand why it would be **`client`** :/ Maybe it is not necessarily be...
+Don't understand why it would be **`client`**; Maybe it is not necessarily be...
 Can we just generate code at `api` diretory at all?
 So I changed the output directory to `insujang.github.io/kubernetes-custom-controller-api/api`.
 The generated code resides in our Go module directory as follows:

 ```shell